tgen/MMRF_CoMMpass/README.md

 The molecular characterization and primary analysis of each patient is performed at the Translational Genomics Research Institute (TGen, an affiliate of City of Hope).
 In an attempt to ensure the international community interested in Multiple Myeloma can maximally leverage the dataset we are making essential methods and toolsrelated to the analysis performed at TGen available throught this public repository.

+---
+### Section Comments

+##### Analysis Configuration
+This folder contains scripts and template files needed to recreate the exact reference genome and transcript models (GTF) used for the analysis at TGen

+##### Images
+This folder contains a series of random image files rendered on this github website